 Database or simply DB is an organized and structured collection of information which can be to efficiently retrieved, updated and analyzed.
-A simple VB code, C, excel or notepad cannot manage large number of users and files.
-Also easy extraction, backup and restoration of data is not possible with this approach.
+A simple VB code, C, excel or notepad cannot manage a large number of users and files.
+Also easy extraction, backup, and restoration of data are not possible with this approach.
 To counter this limitation Oracle has come up with Oracle database or Oracle RDBMS.

 It is the relational database management system.
 The main objective of this is to store, manage and retrieve information efficiently to deliver high performance.
 It is also termed as RDBMS or simply Oracle.

-Oracle consists of various software mechanisms to achieve maximized data concurrency, high performance for maximum productivity for multi users in database environment.
+Oracle consists of various software mechanisms to achieve maximized data concurrency, high performance for maximum productivity for multi-users in the database environment.

 Some of the key features of Oracle DBA are: